 OK, ok we reject Marx on the principle that communism collapsed.
 Fair enough.
 He’s a lousy economist, granted.
 But I’d submit he’s an under-rated sociologist and the dialectical approach he trumpeted is a powerful tool that ought to be more widely used.
 Really, if you can get through the dense language you ought to give some of it a read.
 Educating yourself is about wrestling with alien ideas, but I digress.

 How about a Canadian, then?
 Erving Goffman posited the dramaturgical model.
 Stated simply, we can conceive of life as a stage so what one presents to the world, the front stage, includes not just our words and deeds but the props we choose.
 If you must have an American, how about Thorstein Veblen?
 Veblen is most famous for developing the notion of conspicuous consumption, the idea that some level of consumption is meant to serve a conspicuous social function.
 That isn’t, if you think about it, terribly dissimilar from the fetishization of commodities noted above and says a lot about sweater storage.
 So why is any of this a mystery?

 I found the comment stream amusing.
 There is some back and forth between the just do it crowd and the folks rationalizing their behavior.
-I was delighted by the woman whose comment pittied poor Ms. McArdle.
+I was delighted by the woman whose comment pitied poor Ms. McArdle.
 And I was puzzled by the digressions about what’ constitutes ‘from scratch’ cooking.
-Can’t we stipulate that unprepared foods bought on the primeter of the store constitute from scaratch?
+Can’t we stipulate that unprepared foods bought on the perimeter of the store constitute from scratch?
 I mean, even 80 years ago people were not butchering their own hogs in urban environments.